NASA-AMMOS/Landform/Web/docs/API.md

 ### Upload Data: POST /api/projects/*name*/upload
 Upload data for the named project.
 Implements the [task API](#task-api).

+Accepts the following arguments in a `multipart/form-data` encoded HTTP request body:
+* *mesh*: mesh data file (required); data format will be implied from filename extension
+* *texture*: texture image file (optional); data format will be implied from filename extension
+* *tileid*: tile ID string; must be given if and only if the tiling scheme for the project is `UserDefined` (this argument may also be specified as a URL parameter).

 Fails with HTTP status 400 (bad request) if the named project does not exist.

+If the project is deleted or run quickly after a call to this API then it is possible that the HTTP status will be 200 (OK) but the upload will not ultimately succeed.

 Data formats are implied from the filename extension.